 Need Time to Pay?

 The ClearBalance® Program is a revolving credit account available to make payments over an extended period of time.* for your medical expenses at Bay Area Hospital.
-The program is a zero interest revolving credit account with flexible payment terms.
+The program is a zero-interest revolving credit account with flexible payment terms.
 Use ClearBalance® to manage your out-of-pocket expenses, including deductibles and insurance copayments, for care at our health system.
 Call us for more information at (541) 269-8131.

 ClearBalance® offers you: